-Ernst & Young LLP, independent registered public accounting firm, has audited our consolidated financial statements as of December 31, 2004 and 2003 and for each of the three years in the period ended December 31, 2004, included in our Annual Report on Form 10-K for the year ended December 31, 2004, as set forth in their report.
-Ernst & Young LLP has also audited ESP Pharma Holding Company, Inc.'s and ESP Pharma, Inc.'s financial statements as of December 31, 2003 and 2002, for the year ended December 31, 2003 and for the period from April 15, 2002 (inception) through December 31, 2002, included in our Current Report on Form 8-K dated February 7, 2005, and as of December 31, 2004 and for the years ended December 31, 2003 and 2004, included in our amendment to Current Report on Form 8-K dated June 2, 2005, as set forth in their reports.
-Our financial statements and ESP Pharma Holding Company, Inc.'s financial statements are incorporated by reference in this prospectus and elsewhere in the registration statement in reliance on Ernst & Young LLP's reports, given on their authority as experts in accounting and auditing.
+Ernst & Young LLP, independent registered public accounting firm, has audited our consolidated financial statements as of December 31, 2005 and 2004 and for each of the three years in the period ended December 31, 2005, included in our Annual Report on Form 10-K for the year ended December 31, 2005, as set forth in their report.
+Ernst & Young LLP has also audited ESP Pharma Holding Company, Inc.'s and ESP Pharma, Inc.'s financial statements as of December 31, 2003 and 2002, for the year ended December 31, 2003 and for the period from April 15, 2002 (inception) through December 31, 2002, included in our Current Report on Form 8-K dated February 7, 2005, and as of December 31, 2004 and for the years ended December 31, 2003 and 2004, included in our amendment to our Current Report on Form 8-K dated June 2, 2005, as set forth in their reports.
+Our financial statements and ESP Pharma Holding Company, Inc.'s and ESP Pharma, Inc.'s financial statements are incorporated by reference in this prospectus and elsewhere in the registration statement in reliance on Ernst & Young LLP's reports, given on their authority as experts in accounting and auditing.